patrickpichler/beesting_talk/talk.md

 LSM, as Beesting  is not really using  it, but instead hooks  the same functions used to evaluate permissions.

-If a user space  application calls the `open` syscall, the  kernel will call one of  those LSM  hook  functions,  called `security_file_open`,  to  check if  the process has permissions  to open it.
-If  it does, the kernel  will continue with accessing the file via the VFS interface.
-We will just attach a eBPF program to it, in order to always get notified, if a file is beinng opened.
+It will look as follows.
+Imagine we ahvea  service called `my-fancy-service` that is trying to open a file, through the `open` syscall.
+The kernel will now call the `security_file_open` hook, which is part of LSM, to evaluate if if the process has permissions to open that certain file.
+If it does, the kernel will go ahead and call the corresponding open function defined via the virtual file system.
+What beesting is doing, it is hooking the `security_file_open` function to get notified, if a file is being opened.

 To combine  everything: PoCv3  is based  on PoCv2 for  the file  injection part.
 During file  injection, it  now also records  the inode, as  well as  the device